 Telling your story and being listened to sounds so simple, but it will help you heal.
-Hearing others tell their stories can help too, by reminding you that you were not the only one experiencing the disaster.
+Hearing others tell their stories can help too, by reminding you that you are not the only one who has experienced trauma.
 At the same time, it will help them heal, and you will be able to offer comfort to each other.

-Here are four questions that you can use as you listen:
+Here are three questions that you can use as you listen:

 - 1. What happened?

 - 2. How did you feel?

 - 3. What was the hardest part for you?

-- 4. Have you begun to feel any safer?
-Who or what helped?

 Often as people talk about an experience, they begin to understand their own thoughts and feelings better.
 They may come to realize that how they have been thinking about the situation is not helpful.
-The Bible tells us: "Be careful how you think; your life is shaped by your thoughts" (Proverbs 4:23).
+The Bible tells us: "Be careful how you think; your life is shaped by your thoughts" (Proverbs 4:23 GNT).